prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/component-types/wires/index.md

 {{< figure src="cat7-specification.svg" lightbox="true" numbered="true" title="Specification of a CAT7 S/FTP Cable in the VEC">}}

 Again, on the left side is the {{< vec-class WireSpecification >}} with its contained {{< vec-class WireElement >}}, on the right side the {{< vec-class WireElementSpecification >}}s.
 It is worth noting that the white cores are represented by a single {{< vec-class WireElementSpecification >}}, whereas each is represented by an individual {{< vec-class WireElement >}}s.

+## WireLength, WireEnds and Cutting & Stripping (especially for multi cores)

+{{< review "KBLFRM-1214" >}}

+{{% callout note %}}
+This section applies primarily to VEC 2.1 and later.
+The attributes _cutBackLength_ & _strippingLength_ in the {{< vec-class WireEnd >}}, required to create a detailed definition of the different lengths at the end of a wire and the displacement of the {{<vec-class WireElement>}}s to each other, were first introduced with version 2.1.
+{{% /callout %}}

+The VEC always allowed the definition of specific {{<vec-class WireLength>}} values for the individual {{<vec-class WireElementReference>}}s of a wire.
+However, this does not define how the {{<vec-class WireElementReference>}}s relate to each other, i.e. what the displacement of each is, since the cutting and stripping of a multi-core does not necessarily has to be symmetric.
+With VEC 2.1 concepts for this have been introduced and this section of this implementation guideline gives a detailed explanation of their usage.
+The complete section is based on the figure "WireLength, WireEnds and Cutting & Stripping" below.

+{{< figure numbering="true" src="cutting-stripping.svg" lightbox="true" title="WireLength, WireEnds and Cutting & Stripping" >}}

+On the right hand side of the figure is a sectional view of the multi-core that should serve as an example throughout this explanation.
+There are also names (_SHIELD_, _INSULATION_, _CORE1_, ...) defined for the {{< vec-class WireElementReference>}}s which will be used in the following to reference those elements in the figure.
+On the left hand side are two illustrations of longitudinal cuts through the same multi-core.
+The upper one shows the multi-core after it has been cut to its length "overall length", the lower one is after cutting and stripping of the individual wire elements.
+See the "S/FTP CAT7" picture in the previous section for a "real world" example.

+The _DMU_ length (upper illustration _WireLength[type="y"]_) is often calculated from the sum of all length values of all {{< vec-class TopologySegment >}}s through which the wire is routed.
+This is the length between the {{< vec-class SegmentConnectionPoint >}}s of the corresponding connectors.
+During production (upper illustration _WireLength[type="x"]_), additional length is required (e.g. in the connectors indicated as &Delta;A & &Delta;B or for other length discrepancies like the position in a curved segment, not illustrated in the picture).
+However, the VEC is not keeping track of the individual contributions of the different factors to the overall &Delta; (there is no definition of &Delta;A or &Delta;B in the VEC).

+In the case of a multi core, each {{<vec-class WireElementReference>}} can have an individual length (see _INSULATION.WireLength_, _SHIELD.WireLength_, _CORE1.WireLength_,... in the lower left area of the figure).
+This information alone lacks a definition of the displacement of the {{<vec-class WireElementReference>}}s to each other.
+This is sufficient for some use cases (e.g. weight calculation), but it can not serve as a "product definition" for the stripped multi-core.
+To fully define the situation illustrated above, the attributes of the  {{<vec-class WireEnd >}}, especially _CutBackLength_ & _StrippingLength_, are required.

+The _PositionOnWire_-Attributes in the {{<vec-class WireEnd >}}s define an order on the {{<vec-class WireEnd >}}s of a {{<vec-class WireElementReference>}}.
+The values _"0.0"_ and _"1.0"_ are reserved for the two genuine ends of the wire.
+The values between are used for {{<vec-class WireEnd >}}s between them (e.g. <u>I</u>nsulation <u>D</u>isplacement <u>C</u>onnectors abbr.
+IDC).
+These are not considered in detail in this example, as they are rather unlikely in the case of such a multicore.

+{{% callout note %}}
+The following definitions apply to the {{<vec-class WireEnd >}} (see class documentation):
+* For a multi-core it is defined, that all {{<vec-class WireEnd >}}s with the same _PositionOnWire_ are on the same side of the multi-core  (in the illustration _0.0_ on the left side and _1.0_ on the right side).
+* The _CutBackLength_ of a {{<vec-class WireEnd >}} is defined relative to the outermost {{<vec-class WireElementReference>}} of the {{<vec-class WireRole >}} (_INSULATION_ in our case).
+* The _StrippingLength_ is defined relative to the {{<vec-class WireEnd >}}, whose position is defined by the _CutBackLength_ (see previous bullet point).
+{{% /callout %}}

+The consequences of this can be seen in the illustration.
+The reference for the definition on the left and right hand side is the overall length of the wire.
+On the right side the _CORE3_ (yellow) is cut back by the length "_a_" and then stripped from its insulation with the length "_b_".
+On the left side, the same core is not cut back at all, but stripped with the length _c_.
+Since _CORE3_ is a "single-core wire element" (no sub-wire elements, see [definition above](#definition-of-a-single-core)) it defines per {{<vec-class WireEnd >}}  a _CutBackLength_ (cutting of the core & the insulation) and a _StrippingLength_ (stripping the insulation from the remaining core).

+The _SHIELD_ on the left hand side only defines a _CutBackLength="d"_ since it is a wire element without insulation (see how to represent a multi-core in the previous sections).
+Consequently the _INSULATION_ does not define a _CutBackLength_, as there is no conductor to cut and the sub wire elements carry their own definitions.
+The length _"e"_ is the _StrippingLength_ of the _INSULATION_.
+{{% callout note %}}
+**Remarks:**
+1. This definition of the cutting & stripping is independent from any specific wire length type.
+2. This is a definition of the final result of a "cut & strip" process, it does not imply any order or steps how to achieve this result.
+{{% /callout %}}